Roads & Travel Tips

-Unfortunately there is no way we or anyone can tell you what the road is like at any given time, so please don't ask us, we never get out the gate!.
-We have been open by early April, BUT it has also been June before we could open.
-Normally it is about late April or early May.
+Unfortunately there is no way we or anyone can tell you what the road is like at any given time, so please don't ask us.

-It is simply not possible to estimate weather & road conditions in advance.
-All road travel times given are only a very rough guide and can vary a great deal depending upon road conditions, your normal driving habits and experience, type of vehicle and if towing or not.
+It is simply not possible to estimate weather or road conditions in advance.
+All road travel times given are only a very rough guide.

 A 4WD vehicle is recommended for road clearance and to cope with the possible corrugations.

-Note: Any travel times quoted here are a rough guide only !
+Note: Any travel times quoted here are a very rough guide only.

-None of the times given allow for the stops you will wish to make at other properties, gorges and places of interest, or for meals and travel breaks The roads are all dirt and can be very good or very rough; it depends on when last graded and also on your perception of 'rough'.
+None of the times given allow for the stops you will wish to make at other properties, gorges and places of interest, or for meals and travel breaks.
+The roads are all dirt and condition will depend on when last graded.

 (Then 4 km walk or a chopper ride with Helispirit.)